MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 ## Step 1: Create a new table in Microsoft Dataverse

 > [!NOTE]
-> If you want to use an existing table instead of creating a new table, skip ahead to the [Step 2: Create the view](#step-2-create-the-view) section.
+> If you want to use an existing table instead of creating a new table, skip ahead to [Step 2: Create the view](#step-2-create-the-view).

 1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com), and sign in as an admin.